What is Attachment?

 - Where your child is an active player too

-- My parent understands me, I am worthwhile/wanted, I am capable and I am lovable.
+- My parent understands me, and I am worthwhile/wanted; I am capable and lovable.

-Your child will sense you are available and responsive, this leads to a sense of trust and security.
-They will view the world and as safe and develop a “good internal working model”.
-This is what we call a secure attachment style and thankfully 55% of the population develop this style.
+Your child will sense you are available and responsive, leading to a sense of trust and security.
+They will view the world as safe and develop a “good internal working model”.
+This is what we call a secure attachment style, and thankfully 55% of the population develop this style.

-- When things happen, my parent shouts, my parent does not know what to do.
-I don’t feel better, I can’t help myself feel better.
+- When things happen, my parent shouts and does not know what to do.
+I don’t feel better, and I can’t help myself feel better.

-- They don’t understand, I am not lovable.
+- They don’t understand, and I am not lovable.

-- My parent is frightened, I am frightened too, is it my fault, am I bad?
+- My parent is frightened, and I am frightened too.
+Is it my fault, or am I bad?

-Most parents do not have this intention, sometimes they suffer from postnatal depression, a physical illness or trauma, however, If young children feel repeatedly abandoned, isolated, powerless, or uncared for—for whatever reason—they will learn that they can’t depend on others, they develop a working model that is dangerous, frightening and unsafe and develop an attachment Style such as:
+Most parents do not have this intention; sometimes, they suffer from postnatal depression, a physical illness or trauma; however, If young children feel repeatedly abandoned, isolated, powerless, or uncared for—for whatever reason—they will learn that they can’t depend on others.
+As a result, they’ll develop a working model that is dangerous, frightening and unsafe and creates an attachment Style such as:

-They may believe, adults are unpredictable.
-I have to draw attention to myself to get you to notice me and to make sure I get my needs met, even if it’s just some of them.
-I can’t rely on you working out what I need and when.
-Sometimes you’ll feel I’m in your face, but I can’t bear to be ignored- that terrifies me
+They may believe that adults are unpredictable.
+I have to draw attention to myself to get you to notice me and make sure I get my needs met, even if it’s just some of them.
+I can’t rely on you to work out what I need and when.
+Sometimes you’ll feel I’m in your face, but I can’t bear being ignored, which terrifies me.

 You may notice behaviours like this: